MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-deployment-profiles.md

 ---
-title: "ALM Accelerator for Power Platform | MicrosoftDocs"
+title: "Configuring Deployment User Settings and Profiles | MicrosoftDocs"
-description: "The ALM Accelerator for Power Platform will help you follow ALM patterns and practices to source control and move your solutions from your development environment to test and production environments using Azure DevOps"
+description: "Deployment User Settings and Profiles direct the ALM Accelerator for Power Platform on how to display UI Components and how to source control and deploy solutions."
 author: mikefactorial
 manager: devkeydet
 ms.service: power-platform